Office of Career Advancement (OCA) Services

 Interested in gaining experience in your chosen field?
 Do you have a federal work study award?
 Want to earn a competitive hourly wage for your present part-time employment?
 If the answer to these questions is yes, then you need to work in the Off-Campus Work-Study Program!
 Dozens of pre-professional jobs in various fields await you.

 Visit the Financial Aid Office and obtain a Student Authorization Form indicating your FWS award amount.
-Once completed, make an appointment with Jean Bingham by calling 856-256-4456.
+Once completed, make an appointment with Deniz Dennery by calling 856-256-4456.

 Off-Campus Federal Work Study Job